Cloudneeti/azure-security-scenarios/scenarios/virus-attack-on-vm/documentation/virus-attack-vm.md

 # Attack & Detection

 Anti-malware Extension (Endpoint Protection) might take 5-10 mins to get installed on a VM.
-Hence, you will use another VM with name "vm-with-ep" which already has Anti-malware extension installed further for our Demo using loginid=vmadmin and pwd=GY45s@67hx!K
+Hence, you will use another VM with name "vm-with-ep" which already has Anti-malware extension installed further for our Demo using loginid and pwd (The VM login username and password is in deployment powershell output)

 To perform attack open Internet Explorer and Download (https://secure.eicar.org/eicar.com.txt)